renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 ### 3.6.1 Password Policy <a name="passwordpolicy"></a>

-- To install the password quality checking library:
+- To install the password quality checking library.
+This module provide some plug-in strength-checking for passwords:

 `sudo apt-get install libpam-pwquality`

-`sudo vim /etc/pam.d/common-password`
+`sudo nano /etc/pam.d/common-password`

 - Find this line:

 `password		requisite		pam_deny.so (or pam_pwquakity.so retry=3)`

-- Add this to the end of that line:
+- Add this to the end of that line: (minlen = minimum password length, ucredit = maximum number of uppercase characters that will generate a credit, dcredit = maximum number of digits that will generate a credit, maxrepeat = the maximum number of times a single character may be repeated, reject_username, difok = the minimum number of characters that must be different from the old password

-`minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=77enforce_for_root`
+`minlen=10 ucredit=-1 dcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root`

-- Save and Exit Vim
+- Save and Exit

+- Password aging controls

-`sudo vim /etc/login.defs`
+`sudo nano /etc/login.defs`

 - Find this part